matrix-org/matrix-spec-proposals/specification/appendices/signing_json.rst

 JSON is signed by encoding the JSON object without ``signatures`` or keys grouped as ``unsigned``, using the canonical encoding described above.
-The JSON bytes are then signed using the signature algorithm and the signature is encoded using base64 with the padding stripped.
+The JSON bytes are then signed using the signature algorithm and the signature is encoded using `unpadded Base64`._
 The resulting base64 signature is added to an object under the *signing key identifier* which is added to the ``signatures`` object under the name of the entity signing it which is added back to the original JSON object along with the ``unsigned`` object.